Frequently Asked Questions

 Can I have the application fee waived?

-Only a limited number of application fee waivers will be granted.
+Only a limited number of application fee waivers will be granted, based on financial need.
 To request a fee waiver, please submit a written request for a waiver to the Advanced Degree Programs Office.

 Must I apply online through the LSAC website?